prrvchr/gContactOOo/README.md

 ### What has been done for version 1.4.0:

-- Has been tested under LibreOfficeDev 26.2.
+- If the jdbcDriverOOo extension works without Java instrumentation, a warning message will be displayed in the extension options.
 - Requires the **jdbcDriverOOo extension at least version 1.6.0**.
 - Requires the **OAuth2OOo extension at least version 1.6.0**.
+- Has been tested under LibreOfficeDev 26.2.

 ### What remains to be done for version 1.4.0: